November 30, 2018

 Last Chance to Grab Tickets for AFJ’s Champions for Justice Gala December 4!

-Former Deputy AG Sally Yates and well-known attorney Roberta Kaplan will be the focus of AFJ’s annual gala on December 4 in New York.
+Former Deputy Attorney General Sally Yates and well-known attorney Roberta Kaplan will be the focus of AFJ’s annual gala on December 4 in New York.
 Roberta will receive the Champion of Justice award for her lifetime of work taking on cases such as the landmark United States v.
 Windsor, in which the Supreme Court held that a key provision of the Defense of Marriage Act was unconstitutional, leading to marriage equality nationwide.
 Our keynote speaker will be Sally Yates, former Deputy Attorney General in the Obama administration and Acting Attorney General from January 20, 2017 through January 30, 2017.
 She made headlines for refusing to enforce President Trump’s discriminatory Muslim ban.
+Additional speakers include Uber Senior Vice President Tony West and activist/commentator Hilary Rosen.
 Click here to purchase tickets and sponsorships!